guettli/ten-flying-fingers/README.md

 # ten-flying-fingers
 My goal is to keep the pointing fingers on "F" and "J" as much as possible

-# Keys wich are hard to access
+# Keys which are hard to access

 These keys are hard to access if you want to keep the poiting fingers on "F" and "J"